 - 2 cup whole milk

-- 4 Tbsp.
-Yuzu Tea (Yuzu Cha, Yujacha, Citron Tea) and more for garnish
+- 4 Tbsp Yuzu Tea (or use Yuzu Cha, Yujacha, Citron Tea, use more for garnish)

 - In a mixing bowl, beat the egg yolks and sugar at medium-high speed until fluffy (it’ll take about 2-3 minutes).